Puhú: Memorialization

 After a publication of the story in 1931, the story of the massacre became part of Orange County folklore and textual history.

 As a result, this memorialization urged interest in excavation of the area.
-From 1936-1937, the village site was poorly excavated by the Works Progress Administration (WPA), which took 200kg of artifacts from the site without cataloguing or analyzing them.
+From 1936 to 1937, the village site was poorly excavated by the Works Progress Administration (WPA), which took 200 kg of artifacts from the site without cataloguing or analyzing them.
 The artifacts were spread throughout various museums, while others were cast off as too fragmented to preserve or study.
 The WPA mischaracterized the village as a small hunting and acorn-processing camp, rather than a large village.

 The narrative of the villagers memorialized has since been critiqued based on in-depth research, both in relation to the size of the village and the activities of the villagers.
 The claim that villagers were consuming horse flesh has been identified as a common trope promoted by Spanish colonial authorities, particularly in the Alta California region.
 Scientific analysis of the village's midden in 2021 found that no horse or European livestock remains were present.